Peoria, Arizona: Education

 PUSD elementary schools within the city limits are Alta Loma, Apache, Cheyenne, Copperwood, Cotton Boll, Country Meadows, Coyote Hills, Desert Harbor, Frontier, Ira Murphy, Lake Pleasant, Oakwood, Oasis, Parkridge, Paseo Verde, Peoria, Santa Fe, Sky View, Sunset Heights, Sun Valley, Sundance, Vistancia and Zuni Hills.
 Though the city of Peoria has 23 PUSD elementary schools, some students fall within the boundaries of the other 10 PUSD elementary schools located inside the city of Glendale.

 DVUSD schools within the Peoria city limits are Terramar and West Wing Elementary schools.

 Additionally, the city is served by numerous publicly funded charter high schools and elementary schools.

 Cross of Glory Lutheran School is a Christian Pre-K-8 grade school of the Wisconsin Evangelical Lutheran Synod (WELS) in Peoria.

 Trine University opened a branch campus in Peoria in 2013.
 The Trine campus later closed in 2017.

 Huntington University also has a campus in Peoria, opening in August 2016.
 The school focuses primarily on digital media arts.

-Peoria is home to two beauty schools.
+Infrastructure

-Healthcare
+Utilities

-The public hospital system, Valleywise Health (formerly Maricopa Integrated Health System), operates Valleywise Comprehensive Health Center – Peoria.
-Its sole hospital, Valleywise Health Medical Center, is in Phoenix.
+Peoria relies largely on the Central Arizona Project and its canal that diverts water from the city's Lake Pleasant.
+The city's electrical needs are served primarily by Arizona Public Service, although some customers receive their electricity from the Salt River Project (SRP).
+The main sources of electrical generation are nuclear and coal power plants.
+Arizona is home to the Palo Verde Nuclear Generating Station, the largest nuclear-generating facility in the United States.
+Peoria has also invested heavily in solar photovoltaic throughout the city.